jflalonde/illuminationSingleImage/README.md

 Illumination Conditions from a Single Outdoor Image," International Journal of Computer Vision, vol. 98, no. 2, pp. 123--145, Jun.
 2012.

+Please cite this paper if you use this code in your work.

 Getting started
 ===============